History of Sylhet: Delhi Sultanate period

 During the time of the Delhi Sultanate's conquest of Bengal, Sylhet continued to be made up of petty kingdoms.
 Ghiyasuddin Iwaz Shah, the governor of Bengal who later claimed independence from Delhi, carried out invasions into neighbouring regions such as Assam, Tripura, Bihar and Sylhet and making them his tributary states.
 In 1254, Governor of Bengal Malik Ikhtiyaruddin Iuzbak invaded the Azmardan Raj (present-day Ajmiriganj).
 He defeated the local Raja, and plundered his wealth.

 The 14th century marked the beginning of an emerging Islamic influence in Sylhet.
 In 1303, the Sultan of Lakhnauti Shamsuddin Firoz Shah's army defeated the Hindu Raja Gour Govinda.
 This war began when Ghazi Burhanuddin, a Muslim living in Tultikar sacrificed a cow for his newborn son's aqiqah or celebration of birth.
 Govinda, in a fury for what he saw as sacrilege, had the newborn killed as well as having Burhanuddin's right hand cut off.
 The general's army was aided by a Sufi missionary, Shah Jalal, and his companions.
 Chief minister Mona Rai was killed in the battle and Govinda fled with his family.
 The city of Srihatta was given the epithet Jalalabad (settlement of Jalal) under the Lakhnauti Sultanate.
-Sikandar Khan Ghazi, one of the commanders of the battle and Firoz's nephew, was then made the first Muslim and wazir to rule over Sylhet.
+Sikandar Khan Ghazi, one of the commanders of the battle and Firoz's nephew, was then made the first Muslim wazir to rule over Sylhet.
 Sikander ruled for a number of years under Shamsuddin Firoz Shah until his death, when he drowned while riding a boat.
 He was succeeded by Haydar Ghazi, appointed by Shah Jalal himself.

 The Raja of Laur, Ramnath (descendant of Keshab Misra), had three sons with only one remaining in central Laur.
 Ramnath's second son, Durbar Khan, migrated to Jagannathpur to build his own palace.
 He later seized his youngest brother, Gobind Singh's, territory in Baniachong.